Formal training for Mobile Crane Operators takes place at 3 levels.

 The Level 3 training program introduces specialized craning operations such as heavy lifts and pile driving.
 It is delivered over a two-week period immediately following Level 2.

-In both Level 2 and Level 3 programs, you will receive instruction in competencies and performance standards set by industry and as outlined in the ITA Program Outline for Mobile Crane Operator.
+In both Level 2 and Level 3 programs, you will receive instruction in competencies and performance standards set by industry and as outlined in the Skilled Trades BC Program Outline for Mobile Crane Operator.

 The curriculum includes the following units for Level 2: